vineetkia/vineetkia/README.md

 <h1 align="center"> ❄️ Welcome </h1>

 * I am [Vineet Kumar](https://www.linkedin.com/in/-vineet/).
-A third-year student of Vellore Institute Of Technology in Computer Science and Engineering.
+A 4th year student of Vellore Institute Of Technology in Computer Science and Engineering.

 * I am a Microsoft Student Partner and Technical Head at Technology And Gaming CLUB - VIT Vellore.